andreivisan/arc2cracked/2.C/c_programming.md

 - We’ll have a global lock, and before every action on memory you have to acquire the lock, and once you are done you have to release the lock.

+### Malloc code explanation

+We check if the requested size is zero.
+If it is, then we return NULL.
+For a valid size, we first acquire the lock.
+The we call get_free_block() - it traverses the linked list and see if there already exist a block of memory that is marked as free and can accomodate the given size.
+Here, we take a first-fit approach in searching the linked list.

+If a sufficiently large free block is found, we will simply mark that block as not-free, release the global lock, and then return a pointer to that block.
+In such a case, the header pointer will refer to the header part of the block of memory we just found by traversing the list.
+Remember, we have to hide the very existence of the header to an outside party.
+When we do (header + 1), it points to the byte right after the end of the header.
+This is incidentally also the first byte of the actual memory block, the one the caller is interested in.
+This is cast to (void*) and returned.

+If we have not found a sufficiently large free block, then we have to extend the heap by calling sbrk().
+The heap has to be extended by a size that fits the requested size as well a header.
+For that, we first compute the total size: total_size = sizeof(header_t) + size;.
+Now, we request the OS to increment the program break: sbrk(total_size).

+In the memory thus obtained from the OS, we first make space for the header.
+In C, there is no need to cast a void* to any other pointer type, it is always safely promoted.
+That’s why we don’t explicitly do: ```header = (header_t *)block;
+We fill this header with the requested size (not the total size) and mark it as not-free.``` We update the next pointer, head and tail so to reflect the new state of the linked list.
+As explained earlier, we hide the header from the caller and hence return (void*)(header + 1).
+We make sure we release the global lock as well.